 Second Priority (Transfers and Transfer Add-Ons): Students who received a scholarship from another scholarship funding organization or from the State of Florida during the previous school year, meet the current eligibility criteria (Page 5) and meet all deadlines for transfer priority.
 Add-On siblings of students who received a scholarship from another scholarship funding organization or from the State of Florida during the previous school year, meet the current eligibility criteria (Page 5) and meet all deadlines for transfer priority.
+Add-On siblings of students who received a scholarship from another scholarship funding organization or from the State of Florida during the previous school year, meet the current eligibility criteria (Page 5) and meet all deadlines for transfer priority.
 Funding is not guaranteed.